altruios/namshubettulpa/public/shorts/the-egregore-speaks.md

 No one else was paying her attention, instead breaking down equipment.
 "Are you going to take all that tonight?"
 As he turned his head, she grabbed the papers and folded and tucked them in her shirt.

-"We'll be out of here by night, it takes a hot second to load all this back up."
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"We'll be out of here by night, it takes a hot second to load all this back up."
+He turned back to her, "Now would you please go?"
 She nodded and left quickly, eager to read somewhere safe.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Later: in the moderately well lit bathroom in the back of the church, Lilly locked the stall.